Words of encouragement By Brother Richard Ochieng, one of the inspirational speakers of Sudanese Gospel Mission Church.

 Today we have the opportunity to begin afresh by making a commitment to get on our mark, and start running our race keeping in our lane, with our eyes focused on Jesus the author and finisher of our faith.
 Amen

 Rev. Christopher, pictured here with his wife Suzan, was born on 23 October 1952 in Loa, South Sudan.
 Christopher and Suzan have been married since 3rd March 1981.
 Christopher was originally ordained as a pastor in the Africa Inland Church, Sudan.
-Christopher is now the President and founder of the Sudanese Gospel Mission (SGM).
-He founded a church in Houten, Netherlands in 2000.
+Christopher is The head and founder of the Sudanese Gospel Mission (SGM).
+He founded a church in Houten, the Netherlands in 2000.

 Christopher has unique called and dedicates his whole life saving the orphanage in war torn South Sudan, he most often spends his time in very uncomfortable environment living among the refugees from his native South Sudan though he has comfort life in Houten, The Netherlands.